Gee19/vimux-pytest/README.md

 ## Commands

-- RunNoseTest - runs all the nose tests
+- RunPytest - runs all the pytests
-- RunNoseTestBuffer - runs all the nose tests in the current file
+- RunPytestBuffer - runs all the pytests in the current file
-- RunNoseTestFocused - runs the current test under the cursor
+- RunPytestFocused - runs the current test under the cursor

 ## Configuration

-- NoseVirtualenv - the path to your virtualenv activate file e.g. ```.env/bin/actviate```
+- PytestVirtualenv - the path to your virtualenv activate file e.g. ```.env/bin/actviate```